santaj91/Alarm-model-for-drowsy-driving/drowsy_driving/README.md

 # Models

 ## Eye detector
 At first, i trained only closing eye detector with eyes of Westerners.
-But i recognized that it didn't work when driver was asian.
+But i recognized that it didn't work when driver is asian.
 So i retrained with asian's eyes that i cropped from asian dataset with opencv.
 And than this model is able to detect asian's eye.

 ## Smile detector
 Another challenge occured when driver smiles. smiling face can make human's eyes smaller than before. so this algorithms could malfunction.
 To protect this, i added smile detector. so when the algorithm detect a human smiling, a counter which can calculate how long driver's eyes are closed become a zero.